dtcenter/METexpress/container_deployment/README-INSTALL.md

 #### Running the setup program
 To run the program: cd into this directory (the top of the directory where you copied this bundle) and run `bash bin/configure`

-The program will download the latest setup program from the GSD server and run it from a temporary location.
-The installer script is not persisted, it will be retrieved new each time.
+The configure script will run the setup program.
 #### Setup artifacts
 The setup program configures this deployment directory, creating a `./docker-compose.yml` configuration file, and a `./traefik.toml` file, a suitable `./web/index.html` as a homepage, each configured depending on the deployment environment you chose.